sqlraft/hctree/doc/hctree/replication.md

      this hash is calculated using MD5.

-  *  The baseline hash is the XOR of the hashes for all entries deleted from the journal table.
+  *  The baseline hash is the XOR of the hashes for all entries deleted from the journal table since the beginning of time.

-The following function may be used to calculate a hash for a single journal table entry, based on the values of the "cid", "schema", "data" and "validcid"
+The following function may be used to calculate a hash for a single journal table entry, based on the values of the "cid", "schema", "data" and "schemacid" columns:
-columns:
 ```
     /*
     ** It is assumed that buffer pHash points to a buffer